-Our audit approach was developed by obtaining an understanding of the Company's activities, the key functions undertaken on behalf of the Board by the Investment Manager and the overall control environment.
+Our audit approach was developed by obtaining an understanding of the Company's activities, and the overall control environment.
 Based on this understanding we assessed those aspects of the Company's transactions and balances which were most likely to give rise to a material misstatement.
+As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
+In particular, we looked at where the directors made subjective judgements, for example in respect of the valuation of investments which have a high level of estimation uncertainty involved in determining the unquoted investment valuations.